Shasha-Lin/Taxi_Uber_Usage/README.md

 + by_location.py

-Run using the commands:
+Run using the command: spark-submit by_location.py
-+ spark-submit by_location.py

-This produces the following output files:
+This produces the output file by_borough.out.

-+ by_borough.out

-Place each output file with the name unchanged in the same directory as the following visualization code:
+Place the output file with the name unchanged in the same directory as the following visualization code:

 by_borough_viz.py